bradcoleman60/work-day-sceduler/README.md

 ```
 **Additional Excerpt of JavaScript Code:**

 The JavaScript code below is code that I spent a lot of time with.
 This was the first time that I used the jquery THIS method which I found to be very useful in traversing the DOM to ensure I was selecting the correct elements and attributes.
-I researched the methods to select DOM elements include the use of "parent()" that I used to select the parent ID of the save button clicked and the "prev()" method that I used to get the content (or value) that was entered by the user in the text area.
+I researched the methods to select DOM elements including the use of ".parent()" that I used to select the parent ID of the save button clicked and the ".prev()" method that I used to get the content (or value) that was entered by the user in the text area.
 NOTE: I learned that I could include in the parentheses of this prev() method the type of HTML element (in this case the 'textarea' element) to help.

 ```
 /*This function retrieves the parent ID and text entered into the textarea of the save button that is clicked.
 The function then saves the text entered into a text area to localStorage using the associated hour-X as the key */